Burma Road (Israel): Construction

 On the night of May 30–31, an attempt failed when the lead jeep overturned.
 The road was improved slightly.
 A second attempt on the following night succeeded.
 On the night of June 1–2 the vehicles returned, and with them was a group from Jerusalem in three jeeps.
 The jeep party went on to Tel Aviv to organize a supply convoy for Jerusalem, which returned that night.
 However, the road was still practically impassable.
 Vehicles had to be pushed by hand through long sections.
 Porters and donkeys were used to bring supplies to Jerusalem while bulldozers and road workers moved critical parts of the road out of the line of sight of Jordanian artillery and widened it.
 The Arab Legion spotted the activity and Jordanian artillery shelled the road, but ineffectively, since it could not be seen.
 Arab sharpshooters killed several road workers, and an attack on June 9 left eight Israelis dead.

 Three weeks later, 10 June, the steepest section was opened to vehicles, though they needed assistance from tractors to get up it.
 The road allowed passage of a convoy without leaving the vehicles on June 10, in time for the UN-imposed cease fire, but it required repair as vehicular passage opened new pot holes.
 The road was finally completed on June 14, and water and fuel pipes were laid alongside it.
 Amos Horev, later President of Technion, was an Operations Officer, and was instrumental in creating the road.

-By the end of June the usual nightly convoy delivered 100 tons of supplies a night.
+By the end of June the usual nightly convoy delivered 100 ST of supplies.
 Harry Levin, in his diary entry for 7 June, wrote that 12 tons a night were getting through and he estimated that the city needed 17 tons daily.
 On 28 July he noted that during the first truce, 11 June to 8 July, 8,000 truckloads arrived.
 This remained the sole supply route for several months, until the opening of the Valor Road (Kvish Hagevurah).